-I am a resident of Pakistan.
+- I am a resident of Pakistan.
 I am not a U.S. citizen.
-I have not been lawfully accorded the privilege of residing permanently in the United States as an immigrant.

-I am temporarily present in the United States solely as a student at [insert the name of the recognized university, college, or school in the United States at which you study].
+I have not been lawfully accorded the privilege of residing permanently in the United States as an immigrant. - 2.
+I am temporarily present in the United States solely as a student at [insert the name of the recognized university, college, or school in the United States at which you study]. - 3.
 I will receive compensation for personal services performed in the United States.
 This compensation qualifies for exemption from withholding of federal income tax under the tax treaty between the United States and Pakistan in an amount not in excess of \$5,000 for any tax year.

-Philippines
+Slovenia and Venezuela

+- I was a resident of

+[insert the name of

+the country under whose

+treaty you claim exemption]

-I was a resident of the Philippines on the date of my arrival in the United States.
-I am not a U.S. citizen.
-I have not been lawfully accorded the privilege of residing permanently in the United States as an immigrant.
+on the date of my arrival in the

+United States.
+I am not a U.S.

+citizen.
+I have not been lawfully accorded the privilege of

+residing permanently in the

+United States as an immigrant.

-I am temporarily present in the United States for the primary purpose of studying at [insert the name of the university or other recognized educational institution at which you study].
+- I am temporarily present in the United States for the primary purpose of studying or training at [insert the name of the university or other accredited educational institution at which you study or train].

-I will receive compensation for personal services performed in the United States.
-This compensation qualifies for exemption from withholding of federal income tax under the tax treaty between the United States and the Philippines in an amount not in excess of \$3,000 for any tax year.
-I have not previously claimed an income tax exemption under that treaty for income received as a teacher, researcher, or student before the date of my arrival in the United States.
+- 3. I will receive compensation for services performed in the United States.
+This compensation qualifies for exemption from withholding of federal income tax under the tax treaty between the United States and [insert the name of the country under whose treaty you claim exemption] in an amount not in excess of \$5,000 for any tax year.

-I will be present in the United States only for such period of time as may be reasonably or customarily required to effectuate the purpose of this visit.
+- I will be present in the United States only for such period of time as may be reasonably or customarily required to effectuate the purpose of this visit.

-I arrived in the United States on [insert the date of your last arrival in the United States before beginning study at the U.S. educational institution].
-The treaty exemption is available only for compensation paid during a period of five tax years beginning with the tax year that includes my arrival date.

-Spain

-I was a resident of Spain on the date of my arrival in the United States.
-I am not a U.S. citizen.
-I have not been lawfully accorded the privilege of residing permanently in the United States as an immigrant.

-I am temporarily present in the United States for the primary purpose of studying or training at [insert the name of the university or other accredited educational institution at which you study or train]; or, I am temporarily present in the United States as a recipient of a grant, allowance, or award from [insert the name of the nonprofit organization or government institution providing the grant, allowance, or award].

-I will receive compensation for services performed in the United States.
-This compensation qualifies for exemption from withholding of federal income tax under the tax treaty between the United States and Spain in an amount not in excess of \$5,000 for any tax year.

-I arrived in the United States on [insert the date of your last arrival in the United States before beginning study at the U.S. educational institution].
-The treaty exemption is available only for compensation paid during a period of five tax years beginning with the tax year that includes my arrival date.
+- I arrived in the United States on [insert the date of your last arrival in the United States before beginning study at the U.S. educational institution].
+The treaty exemption is available only for compensation paid during a period of five tax years beginning

+with the taxable year that includes my arrival date, and for such period of time as is necessary to complete, as a full-time student, educational requirements as a candidate for a postgraduate or professional degree from a recognized educational institution.